RHsyseng/container-security-demos/04-kube-seccomp.md

 ## Demo 2 - Creating custom seccomp profile

-1. In order to create the recording using the same OCI hook we mentioned in previous demos with podman we need to include the hook in the crio configuration file as explained [here](https://github.com/kubernetes-sigs/security-profiles-operator/blob/main/installation-usage.md#hook-based-recording).

-> ⚠️ Unfortunately, containerd is not capable of running OCI hooks, yet.

-> ❗ You can create or copy the CRI-O configuration file manually or use for instance MCO if running OpenShift.

-2. Apply the recording profile to the application labeled as seccomp-lsl-test.
+1. There are different ways to record the syscalls used by our workload.
+In our case we will use the logs recorder since it is the less intrusive in my opinion.
+Then, apply the recording profile to the application labeled as seccomp-lsl-test.

     ~~~sh
     cat <<EOF | kubectl -n ${NAMESPACE} create -f -
     apiVersion: security-profiles-operator.x-k8s.io/v1alpha1
     kind: ProfileRecording
     metadata:
-      name: recording-reversewords
+      name: lsl
     spec:
       kind: SeccompProfile
-      recorder: hook
+      recorder: logs
       podSelector:
         matchLabels:
           app: seccomp-lsl-test
     EOF
     ~~~

-3. Test
+3. Create the application that will be recorded.

     ~~~sh
     cat <<EOF | kubectl -n ${NAMESPACE} create -f -